 How we chose the apps on these lists

 There is a slight difficulty when choosing top-of-the-line apps on official stores, such as Google Play or the Apple App Store.
 Namely, they will rarely (if ever) display any kind of top list of their apps since the rating algorithm can be easily manipulated.
+The only exceptions are the annual lists, such as the App Store Best of 2020 list published by the Apple company.

 So, to prevent any kind of misinformation or false advertising, Apple has disabled the option of sorting by ratings or reviews.
 Instead, you can look at categories that narrow down your search (which is what we did).